zlsa/zlsadesign.com/content/article/recap-of-reusable-rockets.md

 But before SpaceX could tackle reusability, they needed to build a rocket that could reach orbit.
 Their first rocket, the Falcon 1, was a 21-meter tall two-stage rocket.
-Its maiden launch, in 2006, [ended in failure when a corroded nut caused an engine fire](https://en.wikipedia.org/wiki/Falcon_1#First_flight); the rocket fell back into the ocean less than a minute after liftoff.
-The cause was eventually traced to a bolt that had corroded after exposure to saltwater spray.
+Its maiden launch, in 2006, [ended in failure after an engine fire](https://en.wikipedia.org/wiki/Falcon_1#First_flight); the rocket fell back into the ocean less than a minute after liftoff.
+The cause was eventually traced to a nut that had corroded after exposure to saltwater spray.

 The next two launches did better, with Flight 3 nearly reaching orbit.
 At this point, though, SpaceX was running low on money for a fourth flight, and Elon